The MFA Exam and Thesis

 The formatting/submission process is as follows:

-- Nancy will okay your formatting (by email) and you will schedule your defense.
+- Nancy will okay your formatting (by email) and you will schedule your thesis defense.

-- Make sure to bring two copies of your thesis cover page to your defense in order to get signatures (one copy on regular paper and the other on thesis paper; see below).
+- Make sure to bring two copies ON COTTON THESIS PAPER of your thesis cover page to your defense in order to get signatures from your thesis committee members (see below for special thesis paper requirements).

-- After successful completion of the thesis defense, you will email to Nancy Holland and to Lisa Bertini your final electronic thesis in pdf form.
-You will send by campus mail to the Graduate School the signed cover page of your thesis with original signatures of your thesis committee on regular paper, as well as the ETD (electronic permissions) form.
+- After successful completion of the thesis defense, you will email to Nancy Holland and to Lisa Bertini (1) your final electronic thesis in pdf form, by the due date, along with (2) the ETD (electronic permissions) form (see notes below).

-- You will print one paper copy, single-sided, of your entire thesis on 100% cotton, 20- or 24-lb. white paper and bring it, along with the signed cover page, to the Creative Writing Department (preferably in the box the thesis paper was in) and leave it with Lisa Bertini.
+- You will print one paper copy, single-sided, of your entire thesis on 100% cotton, 20- or 24-lb. white paper, bring it to the Creative Writing Department (preferably in the box the thesis paper was in) and leave it with Lisa Bertini.
 The deadline to submit the paper copy of the thesis is May 15 (December 15 for Fall graduates).
 Lisa will take all the MFA theses together to Randall Library.
 The Creative Writing Department will pay for the binding of this single copy per student, which will be returned to the Department for our thesis archive library in the MFA Resource Room.

 The Graduate School will take care of submitting your electronic thesis to the Library for posting to the electronic-archival server.

-For information regarding the ETD submission form, please see http://www.uncw.edu/gradschool/thesis.html.
+For more information regarding the ETD submission form, please see http://www.uncw.edu/gradschool/thesis.html.

 Generally speaking, CRW recommends, on the ETD form, selecting <Option 2> and <indefinitely>.
 This designation will release your electronic thesis, for an unlimited time, for UNCW-wide access only.